la2050/archive/_projects/2016/arts-connect.md

   Arts Connect is holistic in its approach to cultivating and nurturing students to become healthy, productive, and contributing citizens in their community!
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Publicity/awareness","Education/training ","Technical
+  - 'Money '
+  - Publicity/awareness
+  - 'Education/training '
-  infrastructure (computers etc.)","Community outreach ","Network/relationship
+  - Technical infrastructure (computers etc.)
-  support","Quality improvement research"]
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 project_description: >-
   Arts Connect displays the real-life achievement of well-respected and highly regarded individuals, both historical and contemporary, through a digital